Harper High School (Chicago)

-William Rainey Harper High School was a public 4–year high school located in the West Englewood neighborhood on the south side of Chicago, Illinois, United States.
+William Rainey Harper High School was a public 4-year high school located in the West Englewood neighborhood on the south side of Chicago, Illinois, United States.
 Opened in 1911, Harper was part of the Chicago Public Schools district.
 Harper served students in West Englewood and certain streets of Chicago Lawn, and was noted as the oldest high school in the West Englewood neighborhood.
 Harper closed at the end of the 2020–2021 school year on June 30, 2021.

 History

-Opened in 1911 by the Chicago Public Schools district and Chicago Board of Education, The school was named in honor of William Rainey Harper (1856–1906), a legendary educator who served as president of both the University of Chicago and Bradley University, and who was a champion of modernizing the facilities and standardizing the academic curriculum of the Chicago Public Schools.
-The majority of the school's students were African-American.
+Opened in 1911 by the Chicago Public Schools district and Chicago Board of Education, The school was named in honor of William Rainey Harper (1856–1906), a legendary educator who served as president of both the University of Chicago and Bradley University and who was a champion of modernizing the facilities and standardizing the academic curriculum of the Chicago Public Schools.
+The majority of the school's students were African-American after rezoning in the early 1970s.
 In 2008, Harper was the first public school in Chicago to be a part of the Turnaround project started by former Chicago Public Schools CEO Arne Duncan.
 Harper High School was a non-selective enrollment high school with attendance boundaries.
 Students within the attendance boundary were immediately enrolled without a form of admission.
 Those outside of the boundary had to receive permission from the school to enroll.
 If there are more applications than spots available, the school would perform a computerized lottery.
-Harper High School had form a program called "B.A.G." which the letters stands for Behavior, Attendance and Grades.
+Harper High School had formed a program called "B.A.G." which the letters stands for Behavior, Attendance and Grades.
 Additionally, The school was adopted by BET Networks as a 100-year anniversary in 2011.
-Harper had won the AP School Award four times (1976–1977, 1982–1983, 2008–2009 and 2012–2013).

 National attention

 On April 11, 2006, Harper High School gained national attention when the school was featured on The Oprah Winfrey Show.
 The show discussed Harper High School's lack of computers and other essential learning tools for its students.
+An updated episode was aired on September 24, 2010 about the school's turnaround project.